-Parallaxed, is less a filmic illustration of my verse, more constructed in the spirit of the subject.
-It marvels at the magic of the process whilst subverting the very elements of time, focus and framing that photography imposes on a world we know to be illusory.
+Parallaxed, is constructed in the spirit of its subject.
+It marvels at the magic of the process of photography whilst subverting the very elements of time, focus and framing that photography imposes on a world we know to be illusory.

 As the photographer loses his ability to order his own thoughts, so he is left with the remains of memory as a series of captured moments; the very essence of photography itself.